jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 Working with UTC Time requires the tech teams (engineering, QA) to shift how they think about time values.
 That's hard, since people read clocks since elementary school and rarely need to deal with time math.

 It is further hard because of the casual way people use the term Time Zone to describe an offset.
-It's easy to conclude storing Eastern Standard Time with a location will always convert correctly, but it only converts during that time of year the location is not observing daylight saving time.
+It's easy to conclude that using Eastern Standard Time will always convert correctly, but that is the offset -05:00, and does not apply to the location during daylight saving time.

-## Opinion 1: Eliminate datetime type!
+## My Pet Peeve 1: Eliminate datetime type!

 Microsoft .NET and SQL Server both support a datetime type which cannot store offset information across time zone offsets.
 The alternative is the datetimeoffset type, which defines an exact point in time (a UTC Time) and has offset information.